gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 Now, that we've created a function that returns a list of Linear and Random Traffic Generator Cores, let's run our program again!

+We will be using a new program that will connect the board for us based on some command line parameters.

+The first command line argument will be the traffic generator type and the second is the number of cores

-Use the following command to run the [code](../../materials/02-Using-gem5/03-running-in-gem5/06-traffic-gen/using-traffic-generators.py).
+Here is the following command to run the [code](../../materials/02-Using-gem5/03-running-in-gem5/06-traffic-gen/using-traffic-generators.py).

 ```sh
 gem5 --debug-flags=TrafficGen --debug-end=10000 ./materials/02-Using-gem5/03-running-in-gem5/06-traffic-gen/using-traffic-generators.py hybrid 6